SciDataContainer/SciDataContainer/README.md

 ## Usage

-Our simple application sample is that we generate a list of random integer numbers.
+Our simple application example just generates and stores a list of random integer numbers.
 Parameters are quantity and range of the numbers.
 At first we import the Python `random` module and our class `Container`:
 ```
 >>> import random
 >>> from scidatacontainer import Container